andaze/WebCorporate/content/services/artificial-intelligence/index.en.md

-## Why choose Anders?
+## Why choose Andaze?

 ### (1) Specialized AI experts contribute to business expansion

-Our specialized AI team will contribute not only to proof of concept, but also to further business expansion and profitability, based on the know-how cultivated over many years in the AI and forecasting domains.
+・Our specialized AI team will contribute not only to proof of concept, but also to further business expansion and profitability, based on the know-how cultivated over many years in the AI and forecasting domains.

-Andaze, which has been responsible for the practical application of AI in various industries, provides a shared team of specialists in various fields.
+・Andaze, which has been responsible for the practical application of AI in various industries, provides a shared team of specialists in various fields.